Jrk373/CommunityHealthOutreach/README.txt

-This is a collection of folders and files to be used as a template for the creation of reports.
-Specifically, this was designed for the Alliance Progress Report, but it can be used for any.
+This project is designed to further define certain characteristics of the Alliance membership

-The template includes the following folders:
+It includes the following folders:
 - analyses
 - archive
 - data